 In accordance with Section 103A of the Code, the Fund has established allowances for excess rebateable investment earnings.
 The excess rebateable investment earnings arise due to actual investment yields earned by the Fund being greater than yields permitted to be retained by the Fund under the Code.
 The Code requires such excess investment earnings to be remitted to the Internal Revenue Service.
-As of June 30, 2015 and June 30, 2014 the Fund does not have any excess rebateable investment earnings other than the rebate liability related to GASB 31 as explained in Note C - Cash and Investments.
+As of June 30, 2016 and June 30, 2015 the Fund does not have any excess rebateable investment earnings other than the rebate liability as explained in Note C - Cash and Investments.
 Future excess investment earnings may require the establishment of liabilities for these and other bond issues.